CUH Logo

 Why do we also ask for pituitary tissue?

 The pituitary is a small gland attached to the base of the brain.
 It produces hormones which regulate other hormone producing glands in the body controlling growth and many other processes.
-Pituitary tissue is needed within diagnostic clinical laboratories as well as for research.
+Pituitary tissue is needed within diagnostic clinical laboratories as control material as well as for research.
 The pituitary gland is easily removed during brain donation.

 Does the CBB need to know any medical or personal details?